-- During the first three years of teaching, three observations shall be conducted. - For teachers with three years of experience and beyond, one unannounced observation shall be conducted. - o If the first observation score is below 3.5, a second observation shall be conducted and shall be announced. - o If the average of the first two observations is less than 2.5, a third observation shall be conducted and shall be unannounced.
+- For teachers with 0-2 years of experience, three observations shall be conducted.
+One announced and two unannounced observations shall be conducted. - For teachers with three years of experience and beyond, one unannounced observation shall be conducted. - o If the first observation score is below 3.5, a second observation shall be conducted and shall be announced. - o If the average of the first two observations is less than 2.5, a third observation shall be conducted and shall be unannounced.